Lattice-dependent orientational order in active crystals

 This effective energy has contributions due to an XY-type alignment $H_{ij}^\mathrm{XY} = -\cos(\theta_j-\theta_i)$, lattice alignment $H_{ij}^\mathrm{LA} = \left[\cos2(\phi_{ij} - \theta_i) + \cos2(\phi_{ij} - \theta_j)\right]/2$, and mirror alignment $H_{ij}^\mathrm{MA} = -\cos (2\phi_{ij}-\theta_i-\theta_j)$ (\cref{Fig:interactions}).
 Whereas the distance-dependence parameter $\Omega$ controls the sign and relative strength of these different contributions as discussed above, the turn-towards ($\tilde\Gamma_0>0$) or turn-away ($\tilde\Gamma_0<0$) character of the interaction torques controls the global sign of the effective energy function.
 Therefore, switching between turn-towards and turn-away torques \cite{Zhang2021i,Das2024} causes a complete inversion of the energy landscape, whereby stable equilibrium points become unstable and viceversa.
 Such a switch is known as a landscape-inversion phase transition~\cite{Alert2014}, which is of mixed order \cite{Alert2017} and displays unique phase-ordering processes \cite{Alert2016a}.

 \textbf{One-dimensional chain}

 To study the emerging orientational order in active crystals with polarity-bond interactions, we start by considering a one-dimensional chain with periodic boundary conditions (\cref{Fig:chain}).
 We perform Brownian dynamics simulations of \cref{eq:orientations,eq:effective_torque} with $N=10^5$ particles using the Euler method with a time step $d\tilde t = 0.001/(|\tilde \Gamma_0|l/a)$.
 From the simulations, we characterize the emergence of nematic order as a function of the dimensionless parameters $\tilde\Gamma_0$ and $\Omega$ of the torque interactions (\cref{Fig:phase_diagram}).
+In \cref{sec:appendix:C} we show that $N=10^5$ is sufficiently large to avoid finite-size effects, and that the time evolution of the nematic order is not sensitive to different realisations of the random orientations in the initial condition.

 On a chain, each particle has two neighbours with lattice angles $\phi_{ij}=0,\pi$.
-In this case, the effective energy \cref{eq:general_hamiltonian} reduces to that of an anisotropic XY model for spins $\hat{\mathbf{n}}_i = (\cos\theta_i, \sin\theta_i)$ in a nematic field which aligns them either parallel or perpendicular to the chain axis (\cref{sec:appendix:anisotropicXY}):
+In this case, the effective energy \cref{eq:general_hamiltonian} reduces to that of an anisotropic XY model for spins $\hat{\mathbf{n}}_i = (\cos\theta_i, \sin\theta_i)$ in a nematic field which aligns them either parallel or perpendicular to the chain axis (see \cref{sec:appendix:D}):

 Here, the superscripts $x$ and $y$ indicate spatial components.
 The distance-dependence parameter $\Omega$ controls both the anisotropy of the interactions, reflected in the first two terms, as well as the alignment with the chain axis, encoded in the last term.